opsd-io/contribution/docs/terraform_general.md

 ### direnv

 The direnv config files `.envrc` might be present in many directories.
-Therefore, you must approve each of them by entering a particular directory whenever their contents change.
+So, you'll need to approve each of them by entering a particular directory whenever their contents change.

 **Notice**: The descriptive error will pop up if you forget to do so.